How Much Does Garage Demolition Cost?

 Timber garages are among the most common types of garages that need to be demolished.
 This is because they require a lot of maintenance to keep them in top condition, and many people overlook them.

 This type of garage may be prone to some damage in certain types of weather or if they aren't well-maintained.
-This can result in rot, mould, or other common problems, which is often why people prefer to have these types of garages demolished and replaced with a brick garages.
+This can result in rot, mould, or other common problems, which is often why people prefer to have these types of garages demolished and replaced with a brick garage.

 Concrete Garages